travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2019-06-13

+⚠️  Enum value `SCHEDULER` was added to enum `TrafficType`

+⚠️  Enum value `PAYX` was added to enum `PaymentType`

+✅  Input field `AlertUpdateConfigurationInputPeakTraffic.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertUpdateConfigurationInputPeakTraffic.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider)` to `Possibility to filter traffic by suppliers`

+✅  Input field `AlertUpdateConfigurationInputAverageTime.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertUpdateConfigurationInputAverageTime.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider)` to `Possibility to filter traffic by suppliers`

+✅  Input field `AlertUpdateConfigurationInputErrorRate.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertUpdateConfigurationInputErrorRate.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider)` to `Possibility to filter traffic by suppliers`

+✅  Input field `AlertUpdateConfigurationInputNoTraffic.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertUpdateConfigurationInputNoTraffic.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider)` to `Possibility to filter traffic by suppliers`

+✅  Input field `AlertConfigurationInputPeakTraffic.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertConfigurationInputPeakTraffic.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider)` to `Possibility to filter traffic by suppliers`

+✅  Input field `AlertConfigurationInputAverageTime.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertConfigurationInputAverageTime.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider` to `Possibility to filter traffic by suppliers`

+✅  Input field `AlertConfigurationInputErrorRate.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertConfigurationInputErrorRate.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider)` to `Possibility to filter traffic by suppliers`

+✅  Input field `AlertConfigurationInputNoTraffic.client` description changed from `Possibility to filter traffic by clients (hub user)` to `Possibility to filter traffic by clients`

+✅  Input field `AlertConfigurationInputNoTraffic.supplier` description changed from `Possibility to filter traffic by suppliers (hub provider)` to `Possibility to filter traffic by suppliers`

+✅  Description for enum value `TrafficType.OPTIMIZED` changed from `Ratios calculated from traffic between Speed and seller` to `Ratios calculated from traffic between TGX's caches and seller`

+✅  Field `billingSupplierCode` was added to object type `HotelBookingDetail`

+✅  Field `supplierCode` was added to object type `RatePlan`

+✅  Field `features` was added to object type `Room`

+✅  Field `supplierCode` was added to object type `Room`

+✅  Argument `label: String` added to field `AdminQuery.organizations`

+✅  Type `Feature` was added

 ## 2019-05-30

 🛑  Field `StatsInfo.hits` changed type from `Int!` to `Int64!`

 🛑  Field `OperationDetailed.totalHits` changed type from `Int!` to `Int64!`

 🛑  Field `StatsData.hits` changed type from `Int!` to `Int64!`

 ✅  Type `Int64` was added

 ## 2019-05-30